-CLPM can provide CDM Principal Designer services for your home renovation, extension or new build construction project.
+CLPM provide CDM Principal Designer services for home renovation, extension or new build construction projects.

 CDM Principal Designer services are now a key part of any significant building project.
 The new regulations cover the health and safety side of your building project.
 As your project manager, we can help ensure that you have all the health and safety needs of your building project covered.